umbraco/UmbracoDocs/Add-ons/UmbracoForms/Editor/Creating-a-Form/Fieldtypes/Recaptcha3/index.md

 # reCAPTCHA V3

-In Umbraco Forms reCAPTCHA V3 comes out-of-the-box to help you to protect your site from spam, malicious people and so on.
+In Umbraco Forms, reCAPTCHA V3 comes out of the box.

+reCAPTCHA v3 allows you to verify if an interaction is legitimate without any user interaction.

 ## Enabling reCAPTCHA V3